gravitational/teleport/docs/5.0/kubernetes-access.md

         If Teleport isn't starting you can tail Kubernetes logs for more info `kubectl logs --follow deployments/teleport` or `kubectl get pods`<br>_Example: `kubectl describe pod teleport-5f5f989b96-9khzq`_

     Forward ports to provide UI and CLI access.
-    ```
-    # Change teleport-699d68645c-wpqm7 to the name of the Pod
-    kubectl port-forward teleport-699d68645c-wpqm7 6379:32334
-    ```
+Using `kubectl expose` or `minikube tunnel` if using minikube.

     Create a Teleport User & Setup 2FA
     ```